zgarnog/issuu-pub-dl/README.md

 ## Downloading A Document

-You can now download a document's images by its URL with one command, without searching through the source of the web page.
+You can download a document's images by its URL with one command.

 On Windows, this can be done by running **issuu-dl**.
 This is the file with the Issuu icon.

-On linux, this program is untested but may work by running **issuu-dl.pl** or **perl issuu-dl.pl**
+On linux, this can be done by running **issuu-dl.pl** or **perl issuu-dl.pl**.

 This will show a prompt where you can paste an Issuu document URL.
 These are usually in the format *http://issuu.com/[user]/docs/[title]*.

-After downloading each page as a .jpg file, the program will convert all .jpg files to a single .pdf file.
+The program will download each page as a .jpg file, and then convert all of the .jpg files to a single .pdf file.

 ### Directories